ahoereth/featured-video-plus/readme.txt

 * __Added support for local videos__
 * Allow webM mime type for media upload
 * Added Media Settings link in plugin info
+* More notices/warnings
+* More JS
+* minimized JS and CSS
 * fixed some other stuff

 = 1.1 =